Therapy And Support Groups For Social Skills Issues

 The effectiveness of social skills groups

 A lot of research studies have evaluated the effectiveness of various social skills groups.
 What they find is that they help, but just a little.
 That sounds bleak, and like I'm undercutting the whole point of this article, but I'll try to put that finding in perspective.
 If someone has a lot of difficulty socializing, an 8-week treatment group, or a monthly visit to a support group, isn't going to miraculously cure all their problems, but it's still useful.
 I think it's like if a 12-year-old basketball player went to a special training camp over the summer.
 His skills are going to be better after he's done, and he may have picked up some foundational principles that will continue to improve his game long down the road, but in the grand scheme of things he's still twelve and a work in progress.
 All things being equal it was better for his development that he attended the camp, but it isn't going to single-handedly get him into the NBA.
+Many people say attending a group has been great for them, even if the results are subtle or don't translate to some numbers changing on a formal assessment.

 Where to find social skills groups